 We recommend continually checking the Finger Lakes Vaccination Hub for the latest on eligibility for and availability of COVID-19 vaccination appointments in our region.
 We’ve also developed the tools below and will continue to provide helpful resources and information from our experts about the COVID-19 vaccines.

 Monroe County Health Department vaccination centers and pharmacies in our region do NOT require a doctor’s note to confirm eligibility.
-New York State sites, including the Dome Arena in Henrietta, may require documentation – please check with NYS on their requirements for your condition.
+Only an ID is required.

 If you have a scheduled COVID-19 vaccination appointment, please arrive on time and bring the below with you: